Changing from PRODA to myID and RAM

 The staff member will receive an authorisation request via email.

-• The email contains a code used for accepting the authorisation.
+• The authorisation request email contains a code that's used for accepting the authorisation.

 • The request must be accepted or declined within 7 days.